disp06/WOL_telegram_bot/README.md

 4. Send the command to your bot:
 "/wol AA:BB:CC:DD:EE:FF"
-MAC-adress must be config PC's MAC
+The MAC address must be specified for the computer you want to wake up from sleep.